 Most folks thought the Lone Star was going to be a dogfight start to finish.
 As important A&I hosted the Bobcats at Javelina Stadium, where most Lone Star foes went to die while hearing Javelina Band trumpeters belt out the opening bars to Jalisco.

 It All Starts Up Front

-Ron Jacoby had the benefit of a powerful and large (for the era) offensive line.
+Ron Jacoby had the benefit of a powerful and significant (for the era) offensive line.
 Inside the Bobcats returned three starters, center Scott Forester and guards Mike Wynn and Greg Westmoreland.
 Westmoreland had made Second Team All-Conference in '81.
-Outside at the tackles two new starters were breaking in, converted defensive tackle Rick Sowells who made First Team All-Conference in 1981 on the defensive side of the ball.
-He was joined by Mark Gregurek at 6-4 283 pounds.
+Outside at the tackles, two new starters were breaking in, converted defensive tackle Rick Sowells who earned First Team All-Conference in 1981 on the defensive side of the ball.
+Mark Gregurek joined him at 6-4 283 pounds.

 The Bobcats were also big and deep on the defensive front.
 End Mike Bailiff was All-Conference in 1981 and fully recovered from an ankle injury that kept him out of the playoff run.
 Speedster Rod Jones filled in at the other end.
 All-Conference performer Mike Langford returned inside along with John Hardin who started every playoff game as a true freshman.
 Van Hughes transferred to San Marcos from Texas Tech and gave the Bobcats a plus athlete on the defensive line.
 David Lacky and Roland Altinger provided depth inside to give the Bobcats a nice rotation.